Saracens F.C.: 2000–2006

 2000–01 saw another difficult start to the season.
 By October, Saracens had effectively crashed out of the Heineken Cup with back to back defeats to Cardiff, and with the team short of internationals due to the Autumn Tests, the final blow was dealt when Thomas Castaignède suffered an Achilles tendon injury.

 The results went downhill fast, and a fifth-place finish saw the club miss out on a Heineken Cup place.

 The 2001–02 season brought many changes, with established players such as Luger, Grewcock, White and, much to the consternation of his loyal fan club, Diprose, all leaving the club.
 Further weakened with the news that Castaignède was likely to miss the whole of the coming season, Francois Pienaar, now in full control of coaching operations, opted to make use of a crop of younger players coming through the club system.

 After a reasonable start to the season, Saracens found themselves in their by-then accustomed top half of the table position.
 The curse of the Autumn Internationals once again took its toll, and Saracens' performances weakened drastically.
 Entering the New Year, Saracens were again flirting with relegation danger, and soon exited all cup competitions.
 With morale sinking, Pienaar stepped down from his various roles with the club after a five-year stay.

 Lacking a coach, the senior players took charge, the morale problem seemed to have passed, but results remained sketchy, and the Saracens ended up in a lowly 10th place.

 All Black legend Buck Shelford took over the coaching reins for the 2002–03 season, while the playing squad saw the arrival of the likes of Andy Goode, Christian Califano, and Craig Quinnell amongst several signings of established players.
 In a repetition of the pattern of some of the preceding seasons, Saracens once again got off to a flying start, beating Bath and Bristol.

-Once again though, sound defeats, this season administered by London rivals, Wasps and London Irish, seemed to shatter the team's confidence, to such an extent that once again by early in the new year, Saracens were once again uncomfortably close to the relegation zone, the only real success coming in an impressive run in the European Challenge Cup.
+Defeats by London rivals, Wasps and London Irish, moved the team in danger of the relegation zone.
+The only real success coming in an impressive run in the European Challenge Cup.